Audio interfaces are a MUST if you want good sound quality!

 You may be stuck between two famous brands – Audient and Focusrite – and now you don’t know which interface to add to the studio.

 Audient and Focusrite both have their own merits.
-In this new post, we took the time to compare and contrast so you wouldn’t have to.
+I’ve taken the time to compare and contrast them here.

 Curious about what Audient is in the first place?
 Close those tabs and keep your eyes focused on this one.